 where $A_{1}$ is the normalisation, $f_{\mathrm{c1}}$ the centroid frequency, and $\Delta f_{1}$ the half width at the half maximum (HWHM).
-On the other hand, the high frequency component $\mathrm{P}_{2}$ is clearly asymmetric.
-Hence, we include an additional parameter $\beta_2$ to control the relative shape of the low and high frequency wing of $\mathrm{P}_{2}$.
+On the other hand, the high-frequency component $\mathrm{P}_{2}$ is clearly asymmetric.
+Hence, we include an additional parameter $\beta_2$ to control the relative shape of the low- and high-frequency wing of $\mathrm{P}_{2}$.
 Assuming further that this Lorentizan is zero-centred, we model $\mathrm{P}_{2}$ with

 Thus $fP_2(f)$ tends to $A_2 f$ for $f\ll \Delta f$ like the standard zero-centred Lorentzian, whereas at high frequencies it is proportional to $f^{-2\beta_2+1}$ rather than $f^{-1}$, making it asymmetric on a $\log f - \log fP(f)$ plot for $\beta_2 \neq 1$.
 A sample fit to the broader energy band power spectrum is shown overlaid on the upper panel in Fig.~\ref{fig:ni1200120106_psd}.